nexdigit

 Speed

-• NVMe SSDs, on the other hand, can reach speeds of 3500 MB/s (PCIe 3.0) or even 7000 MB/s (PCIe 4.0), making them much faster than SATA-based SSDs.
+• NVMe SSDs however, can achieve speeds of 3500 MB/s (PCIe 3.0) or even 7000 MB/s (PCIe 4.0), which is significantly faster than SATA-based SSDs.

 Form Factor